gamesbykevin/ResizeImagesJs/README.md

 place the index.js file in the same directory as your images and run node index.js

-you can modify this list as valid image files that can be resized<br>
+only files with these extensions will be resized, which you can change<br>
 ```javascript
 const fileTypes = ['.jpg', '.jpeg', '.png', '.gif', '.tif', '.svg'];
 ```